Tripp Schwenk

+1992, 1996 Olympics

 Schwenk represented the United States at two consecutive Olympic Games.
 At the 1992 Summer Olympics in Barcelona, Spain, he competed in the men's 200-meter backstroke and finished fifth in the event final in a time of 1:59.73.

 At the 1996 Summer Olympics in Atlanta, Georgia, he received a gold medal for swimming for the winning U.S. team in the preliminary heats of the men's 4×100-meter medley.
 Individually, Schwenk also received the silver medal for recording a 1:58.99 second-place finish in the men's 200-meter backstroke.
 He also competed in the men's 100-meter backstroke, finishing in fifth place in the final with a time of 55.30 seconds.

 In international competition, Schwenk was a competitor at both the 1991 and 1993 Universiade, where he took three gold medals and five medals in all.
 He won a gold medal in the 200 backstroke at the Pan Pacific Championships in 1995.

 Schwenk later served as a K-9 Unit police officer in Sarasota, Florida, where he lived with his wife, one son and a daughter.